LM-SAL/iris_muse_team_meeting/docs/instructions.md

 ## Talks

-Presenters can use their own laptop, ideally via HDMI.
-More information will come.
+Presenters will use their own laptop and will need to connect to the Meeting Zoom so they can share the presentation.

 ## No Posters